 and all the world [mankind] may become guilty [literally under judgment, answerable] before God [in His presence].

 The word “become” means to become something it was not before.
 Scriptures made apparent the sin of man, which was not patent to his thinking.
-Sin was made to be seen for what it is.
-The thought that Scriptures apply only to the Jews was wrong.
-The jurisdiction of Scripture covers Jew and Gentile alike.
+Sin was made to be seen for what it is through revelation.
+The thought that the Scriptures apply only to the Jews was wrong.
+The jurisdiction of Scripture covers Jews and Gentiles alike.

 God in His court declares mankind guilty on all charges.
 No defense attorney can argue against God’s case.
 There is no ground for acquittal.
 Everyone universally stands in need of God’s unadulterated grace.